censorship-no-archive/ceno1/doc/readerAPI.md

 ---------|----------------------------------|-------------
-url      | https://news.ycombinator.com/rss | The URL of an RSS or Atom feed to subscribe to type     | RSS, Atom                        | RSS if the feed is an RSS feed or Atom logo     | https://cats.cat/cat.png         | A URL for an image to use as the site's logo
+url      | https://news.ycombinator.com/rss | The URL of an RSS or Atom feed to subscribe to type     | RSS, Atom                        | RSS if the feed is an RSS feed or Atom

 ### Unfollow